mcloudpy/rstatus/README.md

 from communication import StatusReceiver

 r = StrictRedis(host=host, port=port, db=db_number)
 # The aspects to query in the DB.
-They correspond with "psutil" method names.
+They correspond with "psutil" method names and their subfields.
-keys = ["cpu_percent", "swap_memory"]
+keys = ["cpu_percent", "swap_memory.percent"]
 sr = StatusReceiver(r, keys)
 print sr.get_last_measures()
 ```